NCIP/nci-mapping-tool/README.md

 *	Export to LexGrid XML and Microsoft excel formats.

-nci-mapping-tool is developed in Java and requires Apache Ant for building.
+NCI EVS Mapping Tool is developed in Java and requires Apache Ant for building.

-nci-mapping-tool is distributed under the BSD 3-Clause License.
+NCI EVS Mapping Tool is distributed under the BSD 3-Clause License.
 Please see the NOTICE and LICENSE files for details.

 You will find more details about nci-mapping-tool in the following links: